ZhimingZhou/zhimingzhou.github.io/_posts/2021-10-11-Prospective-Students.md

 	- Read 20 ~ 50 papers from top conferences/journals (which you may find via [https://papercopilot.com/top-venues/](https://papercopilot.com/top-venues/)).
 		- In topics that interest you, or just somehow randomly.
 		- This is to familiarize you with the basic paradigms of scientific papers and help find/determine your research topic.
-	- Make sure to understand the following key information in each paper:
+	- When reading each paper, focus on identifying the following:
-		- What is the problem they are concerned with?
+		- What specific problem is the paper addressing?
+Why is it important?
-		- What is their main contribution/difference compared to previous work(s)?
+		- What limitations of existing work motivate this research?
-	- What is your judgment?
-Do you have any criticism of them?
+		- What is the core idea or main contribution, and how does the method work at a high level?
-		- Is the problem important?
-Is the contribution significant?
+	- If possible, go deeper:
-		- Try to criticize their problem/setup, motivation, deduction/logic, solution, assumption/theory, experiment design, etc.
+		- How exactly does the method work?
+What is the workflow of the proposed algorithm?
-			- Why does it have to be like that?
-Is it the best possible?
-Can you do better in any aspect?
+		- Why is the solution designed as such?
+Does it have to be like that?
 		- Is there any limitation?
-Did they overlook any important issues/aspects?
+Can you do better in any aspect?

 <!--  -->
 - What will be your research topic?